-What are discount points on your mortgage loan you ask?
-Read this informative blog by Bankrate.com If you would like to lower your interest rate on your mortgage, you can prepay a specific amount according to the allowable points.
+What are discount points on your mortgage loan, you ask?
+Read this informative article If you would like to lower your interest rate on your mortgage.
+You can prepay a specific amount of discount points.
 Consider this option if you plan on staying in your home for the majority of your payment term.

 5. How many days will the interest-rate be locked in for?

-A rate lock can be for a time period of 10, 15, 30, 45, or 60 days.
-Usually it is best to consider the longer time period.
-This will give you ample time to complete the loan paperwork for your new home before the market rate changes.
+A rate lock can be for a time period.
+For example, for 10, 15, 30, 45, or 60 days.
+Make sure you have ample time to complete the loan paperwork for your new home before the lock-in expires.

 6. Does the interest-rate quote take into account your exact credit score, the property type, the exact sales price and loan amount, as well as the settlement date?

-To properly access an interest rate a lender or broker needs to consider the big picture of your financial situation and property details.
+To properly quote an interest rate a lender or broker needs to consider the big picture of your financial situation and property details.
 Get this in writing and review it to make sure everything is correct.
-I have seen loans

 7. How long has the mortgage loan officer been in business?